decompositional-semantics-initiative/decompositional-semantics-initiative.github.io/projects/semantic-proto-roles/index.md

 > Teichert, A., A. Poliak, B. Van Durme, & M. Gormley.
 2017.
 [Semantic Proto-Role Labeling](https://aaai.org/ocs/index.php/AAAI/AAAI17/paper/view/14997/14053).
 Proceedings of the Thirty-First AAAI Conference on Artificial Intelligence (AAAI-17).

 > Rudinger, R., A. Teichert, R. Culkin, S. Zhang, & B. Van Durme.
 2018.
-[Neural Davidsonian Semantic Proto-role Labeling](https://arxiv.org/pdf/1804.07976).
-To appear in Proceedings of the 2018 Conference on Empirical Methods in Natural Language Processing, Brussels, Belgium, October 31-November 4, 2018.
+[Neural-Davidsonian Semantic Proto-role Labeling](https://www.aclweb.org/anthology/D18-1114).
+Proceedings of the 2018 Conference on Empirical Methods in Natural Language Processing, Brussels, Belgium, October 31-November 4, 2018.

 If you make use of this dataset in a presentation or publication, we ask that you please cite at least the first two papers.